The ultimate guide to choosing a Confluence AI assistant

 Absolutely.
 A robust Confluence AI assistant should offer customization options, allowing you to define specific knowledge scopes (e.g., only certain Confluence spaces), create custom prompts to give the AI a personality, and even set up custom actions like creating a Jira ticket.
 This ensures it aligns perfectly with your team's needs.

-Atlassian’s native Confluence AI assistant (Rovo) offers deep integration within the Atlassian ecosystem but can be limited in connecting to external non-Atlassian tools and customization.
-Third-party alternatives often excel at connecting to a broader range of knowledge sources and provide greater flexibility in features and control.
+Atlassian's native Confluence AI assistant (Rovo) offers deep integration within the Atlassian ecosystem, while third-party alternatives often provide additional flexibility for connecting to a broader range of external knowledge sources and specialized control features.

 Share this post